 Please know that while there are references in the marketplace with hardware and software that advertise zero latency,always latency present, even if between 1 and 3 milliseconds, and anything under 10 milliseconds is generally unperceivable to most human beings.
 Instead, think of low latency >as your friend, and don’t drive yourself crazy trying to eliminate all latency from your PC, because it’s not possible.
 Once latency issues have been tracked down and controlled to the best of your ability (and what your system can handle), then Music Maker needs to be setup in preferences to be using the right audio drivers with the right buffer settings.
 This is also an art form more than a science.
 This will be discussed in the next article on our journey through Music Maker as we cut through the mysteries behind why our recording and playback can be glitchy.

-Derek started down an IT, multimedia, and musical pathway as a young child and has nine years of private musical training in classical piano performance and composition.
-He worked and trained as a PC hardware technician, worked in broadcast as a technician, editor, and videographer, and possesses over 20 years of experience in technology.
-Derek earned a Bachelor of Arts in business and communications from Marylhurst University, and is finishing his Master of Science in Industrial/Organizational Psychology from Capella University.
-He is the owner of DAW Studio Systems, a custom audio workstation provider that integrates the MAGIX product lineup.
+Derek started down an IT, multimedia, and music pathway at a very young age, taking in nine years of private training in classical piano performance and composition.
+He worked and trained as a PC hardware technician, worked in broadcast as an editor, graphics specialist, and videographer, and possesses over 20 years of experience in computing technology.
+Derek earned a Bachelor of Arts in business and communications from Marylhurst University and a Master of Science in Organizational Psychology from Capella University.
+Along with Derek’s long-time entrepreneurial spirit, he is the former owner of DAW Studio Systems, a small, private custom audio workstation provider that integrated the MAGIX product lineup.
+Derek still works very closely with MAGIX and supports their organizational goals through product testing, reviews, collaboration, and by real-world application of specific MAGIX titles.